-- NSP supports the present system of electing farmers to FSA county committees rather than appointed committees. - NSP supports input from stakeholders (farmers, ranchers, county and state committee members) before changes are considered in the USDA-FSA system to better manage services to farmers and ranchers. - NSP encourages FSA to adequately staff FSA offices to levels that meet the needs of producers. - NSP supports the timely appointment of all USDA committees. - NSP supports the work of USDA Rural Development and/or other agencies to improve the quality of life and increase economic opportunity in rural America.
+- NSP believes that USDA should not include income from off-farm sources when reporting farm income. - NSP supports greater empowerment of FSA and NRCS state and county committees to adapt national programs to local needs. - NSP supports the present system of electing farmers to FSA county committees rather than appointed committees. - NSP supports input from stakeholders (farmers, ranchers, county and state committee members) before changes are considered in the USDA-FSA system to better manage services to farmers and ranchers. - NSP encourages FSA to adequately staff FSA offices to levels that meet the needs of producers. - NSP supports the timely appointment of all USDA committees. - NSP supports the work of USDA Rural Development and/or other agencies to improve the quality of life and increase economic opportunity in rural America.
 NSP also encourages the long-term funding of the grant, loan and loan guarantee programs administered by USDA Rural Development and/or other agencies.